What Makes a Good Location?

 A huge part of our marketing strategy at Bach to Rock is marketing to moms.
 Moms make most of the family decisions about extra-curricular activities, and they’re most likely the ones looking for soccer teams, dance classes and music lessons.
 So when we consider the best location to build a Bach to Rock school, we look for a way to appeal to our key demographic.

-“We have very strong business experience, and we have been operating six schools for many years now,” Amy says.
+“We have very strong business experience, and we have been operating six schools for many years now,” Angela says.
 “Out of operating those six corporate schools, we’ve literally seen thousands of customers come through our doors, and we’ve served those customers successfully.”

 Consider some of our current sites: